 SOLINA premiered at the 2015 New York International Fringe Festival.
 It was presented at the Theater for the 14th St Y, where critics called it “one of the most ambitious and thoughtfully constructed offerings at Fringe 2015.”

 “The company’s puppets are jaw-dropping, and accompany actors in a way that doesn’t fade them into the background, but draws even the grumpiest theatergoer into their joyful fantasy.”

 – Theater is Easy (Click here for full review)

-The Ramayana is made possible in part by The Nancy Quinn Fund, a program of the Alliance of Resident Theatres/New York (A.R.T./New York), and with public funds from Creative Engagement, supported by the New York City Department of Cultural Affairs in partnership with the City Council and administered by Lower Manhattan Cultural Council.
-LMCC.net.
-It was developed in residency with In The Water Theatre Company, Drop Forge and Tool Company, and the Center at West Park Object Movement Festival.
+Solina is made possible in part with public funds from the Manhattan Community Arts Fund, supported by the New York City Department of Cultural Affairs in partnership with the City Council and administered by Lower Manhattan Cultural Council.
+It was also workshopped as part of Standard ToyKraft’s Hot Time in the Old City Residency.

 In 2020, Little Did Productions did a pod residency at The Quonochontaug Grange, where a new cast recorded a “sing-through” of the rewritten Solina.
 Please enjoy the new version of Solina below, shot by Shaun Dawson.

 Little Did’s take on Toy Theater is a reimagining of an old folk tale set to original music.
 The piece is performed in front of a pop-up book that sets the stage for this dark love story.
 After workshopping at a Great Small Works Soiree we were accepted to perform it as part of the prestigious Toy Theater Festival Presented by St. Ann’s Warehouse in June 2013.
 It was also performed at The Hare Club in November 2013.